1varunvc/Sean-Halpin-Portfolio-Website-Layout/README.md

 * Improved mobile compatibilty.
 Please provide your valuable reviews on the way website responds on your devices.
 * Addition of 'Work' and 'About' section and their respective webpage layouts.
 * Improvement in overall look and feel of the website.
+* Fixed, responsive and interactive navigation bar.
+* Addition of interactive elements under 'Skills' section using JavaScript.
 * Multiple 'builds' of this website.
 * Internal documentation in the open code.